-Perform a walk-around inspection of the unit every day before starting the unit.
+Perform a walk-around inspection every day before starting unit.
 Look for conditions that could hinder performance or safety, such as (but not limited to):

-- · Oil, coolant, and fuel leakage
+- Oil, coolant, and fuel leakage

 - Blocked vents

 - Loose or missing hardware

-- · Loose or broken electrical connections
+- · Loose or broken electrical connections.

-Inspect the fan belt for cracks, fraying, or stretching.
-Verify the belt is correctly seated in the pulley grooves.
-Replace the belt according to the manufacturer's recommendations.
+Inspect fan belt for cracks, fraying, or stretching.
+Verify belt is properly seated in pulley grooves.
+Replace belt according to the manufacturer's recommendations.